Skip to content

 Do I need to install anything?

-Are these games suitable for team retrospectives?
+Are these Scrum games suitable for team retrospectives?

 Which Scrum games are included?